 These muffins are incredibly moist, chocolatey, and beyond tasty!
 I promise, they’re not overly moist.
 I’m very, very against things that are so moist that they’re basically uncooked, except for super fudgy brownies, because brownies are naturally exempt from all dessert rules. 😉

 The mix of cranberries and almonds create this wonderful texture party in your mouth: sweet, tart, crunchy, nutty.
-Between these chocolate cranberry almond banana muffins and my maple pecan pumpkin muffins, our homemade breakfast game has been sooooooo on point!
+It’s the same kind of delicious flavor mix found in this seriously scrumptious-looking Almond Jam Tart from Salted Plains. <– Did I mention it’s gluten free and vegan?
+Droolfest!
+What was I saying?
+Oh yes, between these chocolate cranberry almond banana muffins and my maple pecan pumpkin muffins, our homemade breakfast game has been sooooooo on point!

 - moist, rich and chocolatey